 If your cat or dog is a picky eater, mixing wet food with dry food can be a great way to stimulate your furbaby's appetite.
-Before you begin to feed your pet the mixture of dry and wet food, here are some do's and don'ts for mixing pet foods.
+Before you begin to feed your pet the mixture of dry and wet food, here are some dos and don'ts for mixing pet foods.

-1. Consider Mixing Your Pet's Foods With Different Aromas, Shapes And TexturesMixing canned food with dry food is one of the ways to help stimulate your pet's appetite.
-Canned food is generally more appealing to dogs and cats because of its taste, aroma and texture.
+Mixing canned food with dry food is one of the ways to help stimulate your pet's appetite.
+Canned food is generally more appealing to dogs and cats because of its taste, aroma, and texture.
 You can make a gravy for the dry food by mixing a small amount of canned food with water.
 Then, pour it over the dry food.
-Alternatively, mix a little diced boiled chicken into your dog's kibbles.
-Read more:
+Alternatively, mix a little diced boiled chicken into your pet's kibbles.

-There are many benefits in providing your pet a mixture of canned food and dry food.
+There are many benefits to providing your pet with a mixture of canned food and dry food.
 Adding wet food to dry food is another way to keep your pet hydrated and enhance the flavour of the meal.
 Do consult your veterinarian to find out which is the best wet food to compliment your kibble of choice as well as the right amount of dry to wet food to provide for each meal.

 3. Don't Mix Therapeutic Pet Foods With Other Foods Without First Consulting A Veterinary Expert